-After mentoring hundreds of new yoga teachers, I can tell you most share common fears and concerns when they’re thinking about joining a yoga teacher training program.
-And I’d like to dispel a few of them now.
+After mentoring hundreds of new yoga teachers, I can tell you most share one (or all) of these 4 common fears and concerns when they’re thinking about yoga teacher training.

 I’d like to take a sledgehammer to this fear because it’s sooooo unnecessary, yet still, very real to so many potential yoga teachers.
 It pops up over and over.
 On the phone with individuals seeking more information.
 On their faces as baby teachers stare back at me in the first few meetings of a new session of training.

 And it’s takes me a good three months to shatter this fear once and for all. . .

 Easy to understand why this is such a big deal for people.

 You’re surrounded by glossy magazines + Insta-perfect pictures depicting ultra-skinny women wearing very little clothing contorting into the most freakishly beautiful postures.

 It’s challenging to think of Yoga as anything else.

 The word YOGA is a Sanskrit word meaning “to yoke” or “to unite.”
 The fancy Sanskrit word for poses is ASANA.
 Two totally different words.
 Two totally different meanings.

 In the PRACTICE of yoga, we seek to reach a state of being (a state of union between us and the Divine).
 And there are many, many ways to achieve that state of being.